-Take Action to Implement the Recommendations to Protect Water Quality and Support Morris' Tax Base - Throughout Morris's modern history Bantam Lake has been a pillar of the town's tax and job base.
+Take Action to Implement the Recommendations to Protect Water Quality and Support Morris' Tax base.
 Today Bantam Lake remains the most important natural resource, recreational resource and tax base resource in Morris.
 Around the lake the seasonal population is declining and the year around population is increasing.
 At the same time property values on the lake have increased at a greater rate than the rest of the town.
 It makes economic development sense to implement the recommendations of the Town Plan that aim to preserve the water quality and quality of life for residents on and visitors to Bantam Lake.